Housing in Keene

 Thank you for taking the Housing Resilience Survey!

 Building on regional housing efforts, the City of Keene is working to understand the resiliency of Keene’s housing stock and housing needs in Keene, including those due to aging infrastructure and the impacts of climate change.
-This survey will help Keene describe current housing supply and affordability and inform future action by the City.
+This survey helped describe current housing supply and affordability and inform future action by the City.
 The survey closed on February 17.
 Thank you for your participation!

 See the Survey Results